DocuDevCraft/cloudzy/OCA/WireGuard.md

 Your WireGuard server is now fully configured and ready for secure connections.

-Here is the updated Step 4 with part 2 divided into two parts:

-Here is the updated Step 4 with both Part 2 and Part 5 split into two parts:

----

-# Step 4: Configure the WireGuard Client on Windows
+## Step 4: Configure the WireGuard Client on Windows

 1. **Download and Install the WireGuard Client:**
    Go to [WireGuard’s official Windows download page](https://download.wireguard.com/windows-client/).
 Download the installer (`wireguard-installer.exe`) and follow the installation instructions.